raspberrypilearning/creating-resources/markdown.md

 #### Images as links

-You can make an image a link by wrapping it in square brackets as per the normal link syntax:
+You can make an image into a link by wrapping it in square brackets as per the normal link syntax:

 ```
 [![Raspberry Pi logo](raspberrypi.png)](http://www.raspberrypi.org/)